Bartlesville Radio » News » OHP Water Patrol Unit: Water Related Incident with Fatality at Copan Lake

 Tom Davis

-One man is dead and another mas is missing follwoing a water-related incient with fatality at Copan Lake.
+One man is dead and another man is missing following a water-related incident with fatality at Copan Lake.

-OHP Water Unit tells Bartlesville Radio that the inicdent occurred on Sunday, July 3, at about 2pm on Copan Lake.
+OHP Water Unit B tells Bartlesville Radio that the incident occurred on Sunday, July 3, at about 2pm on Copan Lake.
 A 14-foot B bottom fishing boat operated by Everett Vandonr Jr, 86, of Copan was pronounced dead at the scene with unknown injuries.

 His passenger, Travis Goodine, 48, of Dewey, subject is still outstanding.
 The search is ongoing.